getFairAI/script-examples/generic-script/variants/dreamshaper-v8/README.md

 * Run "sudo nano /lib/systemd/system/stable-diffusion-webui-server.service"

-and put the following text into the newly created file (replace all the "user" and path from the text with your system username and path where the Stable Diffusion WebUI is)
+and put the following text into the newly created file (replace all the "user" from the text with your system username, and replace the working directory with the folder where you have installed the script)

 ```conf
 [Unit]